elsayedelmandoh/GemiLla/README.md

 5. [Author](#author)

 ## Project Overview
 GemiLla creates a conversation between two AI agents, Gemini and LLaMA.
 It allows users to select conversation topics, customize prompts, and choose the number of rounds for interaction.
-The project uses Google Generative AI and Meta's LLAMA-3 to generate responses, creating a dynamic and interactive experience.
+The project uses Google's Gemini and Meta's LLAMA-3 to generate responses, creating a dynamic and interactive experience.

 ## Installation
 To set up GemiLla on your local environment, ensure you have the following requirements: